shahketan1810/Meme-Sanskar-Meme-Editing-App-/PLZDONTREADME.md

 Acknowledgement :
 My Course teacher and Coursera-Build your first android development and Udemy - Learn Android Development app for giving me basics of Android Development
-Offcourse those random Youtube Channels who thought me this cool stuff like Firebase And the "Messiahs" from StackOverflow
+Ofcourse those random Youtube Channels who thought me this cool stuff like Firebase And the "Messiahs" from StackOverflow